ellenmartin11/lone-GenSEM-MR/Results/Bidirectional Mendelian Randomization Lone and F1.md

 |loneliness |F1       |Simple mode               |    9|  0.3289754| 0.0945554| 0.0083296|
 |loneliness |F1       |Weighted mode             |    9|  0.2958618| 0.0885858| 0.0102337|

+- neither IVW or Egger are significant, suggesting that the correct causal direction is likely to be Loneliness to F1 rather than F1 to Loneliness

 ### Heterogeneity Tests